 Other technical analysis indicators

-Other more complex TA indicators include Bollinger Bands, which consist of two lateral bands that surround a moving average.
+Other more complex TA indicators include Bollinger Bands, consisting of two lateral bands surrounding a moving average.
 Bollinger Bands are used to measure market volatility, or, like an RSI, identify potentially overbought or oversold market conditions.

 Technical analysis is a powerful analysis and evaluation tool.
 When combined with in-depth fundamental analysis, it can provide traders and investors with highly actionable insight into present and future crypto market trends.
 While the higher-level technical analysis may seem complex, understanding the basics of candlestick charts, support and resistance levels, and simple moving averages are useful tools.
 Learning cryptocurrency technical analysis can help traders forecast short-term price movements based on both market sentiment and historical trading data.